 This bursary is a commitment to increasing diversity in our workshops and ensuring that marginalized artists have the support they need to grow, connect and thrive, in an environment that values and respects their intersection of identities.
 We hope this financial assistance will help those for whom the cost of our workshops is a barrier, and encourage new artists to join our community and learn in our space.

-Bursaries will be evenly distributed across the seasons, and will be given as equitably as possible, and if necessary, by lottery.
+Bursaries will be evenly distributed across the seasons, and will be given as equitably as possible (a maximum of three bursaries can be provided per person), and if necessary, by lottery.
 Partial and full bursaries are available, according to need.
 Please select the “Workshop Bursary” ticket type when registering online, and answer the required questions at check-out.
 Each workshop will have 2 places reserved for bursary applicants up until 2 weeks prior, at which point those places may be filled by general registration.

 Artists Survival Fund

 Studio 303’s Artists’ Survival Fund provides emergency funds to current or recent artists in residence.

 Artists lead precarious lives, surviving in a gig economy with rising rents, few safety nets, and earnings frequently below the “poverty line”.
 On top of this, performing artists often indebt themselves when they have a confirmed presentation, but no production grant to support the creation.
 The Artists’ Survival Fund is a small but significant gesture towards highlighting this issue and combatting artists’ poverty.

 This discretionary fund is managed by Studio 303’s co-direction and is distributed publicly or anonymously according to the artist’s preference.
 Recent or current artists-in-residence are invited to let us know if they require assistance.